mindcruzer/pelican-encrypt-content/README.md

     Title: How To Teach Your Horse To Make You Breakfast
     Date: 1983-04-22
-    Tags: horses, food, omgnofuckingway
+    Tags: horses, food
     Password: presidentoftheuniverse

 ####Other Uses

 This will technically encrypt pages as well, if you want, but I never really saw the point.
 If you feel so inclined, you'll only need to modify `page.html` accordingly.

+####Python 3 Support

+I haven't tested this with Python 3, yet, but the python portion of the plugin is only about 40 LOC.
+If you happen to notice any problems with Python 3 and fix them, please submit a pull request.

 ####Also...